Compare Current ARM Rates and Best ARM Lenders Today

 loading image

-Adjustable-rate mortgages (ARMs) can come with initial rates lower than comparable 30-year fixed mortgage rates.
+Adjustable-rate mortgages (ARMs) can come with starting rates that are lower than comparable 30-year fixed mortgage rates.
 When mortgage rates rise, borrowers are often drawn to the temporary payment savings offered by initial ARM rates.

-However, ARMs haven’t reliably outcompeted 30-year fixed-rate mortgages in recent years, so it’s not safe to assume you’ll get a better rate with an ARM — you need to shop around and compare rate offers.
+But ARMs haven’t been reliably lower than 30-year fixed-rate mortgages in recent years, so it’s not safe to assume you’ll get a better rate with an ARM — this is why you need to shop around and compare rate offers.

 Related article Read more about whether rates are predicted to rise in our mortgage interest rates forecast.